Loving an Alcoholic

 Urge Him to Seek Professional Help

 Alcoholism is a serious disease that requires professional treatment.
-Nearly 88,000 people die from alcohol-related illness every year in the U.S.3 Your partner will never get better if he does not seek help.
+Nearly 88,000 people die from alcohol-related illness every year in the U.S. and approximately 62,000 are men (while 26,000 are women).
+Recent research shows the numbers continue to rise.
+Your partner will never get better if he does not seek help.
 While he will likely accuse you of nagging, try to provide the impetus to make him admit he needs help.
 He may get angry or allege that you don’t love him, but encouraging him to seek help is the most loving thing you can do.
 In fact, doing so may save his life.

 Prepare for His Recovery